KenKundert/quantiphy/doc/examples.rst

 -----------------

-This example shows how one could allow users to enter time durations using a variety of casual units of time.  *QuantiPhy* only predefines conversions for time units that are unambiguous and commonly used in scientific computation, so that leaves out units like months and years.
+This example shows how one could allow users to enter time durations using a variety of casual units of time.  *QuantiPhy* only pre-defines conversions for time units that are unambiguous and commonly used in scientific computation, so that leaves out units like months and years.
 However, in many situations the goal is simplicity rather than precision.
 In such a situation, it is convenient